Start by using the features you're most excited about.

 You may also choose to include rules like holiday and sick day exceptions.

-Tip: Make a plan for exactly when and where you will complete your new habit to alleviate decision fatigue.
-This formula can be helpful: [habit] at [time] in [location].
+The goal is to make a plan for exactly when and where you will complete your new habit.
+This provides clarity and helps alleviate decision fatigue.

 Elaborate on why each habit is important to you and why it deserves your time and energy.
 Be 100% honest.
 This list is just for you.
 The reasons listed will help keep you motivated and determined.